-Olugbade et al (2019) studied the interrelationships between guarding, pain, anxiety and confidence in movement in people with chronic pain in every day movements.
+Olugbade et al (2019) studied the interrelationships between guarding, pain, anxiety and confidence in movement in people with chronic pain in everyday movements.

 The absence of guarding was associated with lower levels of pain, anxiety, distress and higher movement efficacy.

-It concluded that pain related guarding is likely to be more effectively addressed by reducing anxiety rather than pain (analgesia).
+It concluded that pain-related guarding is likely to be more effectively addressed by reducing anxiety rather than pain (analgesia).

 Certainly, I have seen this in my clinical practice where we have taught patients to move more normally, educated them about conditioning and pain improves quickly as they begin to move normally.

-Other studies have suggested the ‘so called protective’ strategies often increase pain and restrict movement (Sullivan et al, 2006).
+Other studies have suggested the ‘so-called protective’ strategies often increase pain and restrict movement (Sullivan et al, 2006).

-Ok, so we have learned about how we feel pain and how thoughts, feelings and perception can affect our pain experience.
+Ok, so we have learned about how we feel pain and how thoughts, feelings and perceptions can affect our pain experience.
 We have learned how words and red imagery can negatively affect our pain and how the language we use can increase pain scores, anxiety and guarding.

-Next we will look at whether exercise can help back pain.
+Next, we will look at whether exercise can help back pain.
 Are the exercises strengthening the ‘weak back’ or does exercise have another role?

 Exercise And Back Pain

-Gordan and Bloxham (2016) performed a systematic review of the effects of exercise and physical activity on non specific lower back pain.
+Gordan and Bloxham (2016) performed a systematic review of the effects of exercise and physical activity on non-specific lower back pain.

 They summarise that a variety of different exercise types had been explored low to moderate aerobic, high intensity, core stability and flexibility however the most effective form of exercise in unknown.

-This literature review is through very narrow framework.
+This literature review is through a very narrow framework.
 It does not take into consideration confounding factors such as the role of patient expectation, perception or confidence in their therapist, something we have learned above is very important.

 One study suggests people recover from acute low back pain within 4-6 weeks with or without treatment.
-However, another study found that out of 1000 primary care patients about 39% had not recovered by 6 weeks (Hancock et al 2008).
+However, another study found that out of 1000 primary care patients, about 39% had not recovered by 6 weeks (Hancock et al 2008).

-The statistics for people who experience long term back pain are interesting and show why early intervention and correct ‘framing’ and ‘education’ are important.
+The statistics for people who experience long-term back pain are interesting and show why early intervention and correct ‘framing’ and ‘education’ are important.

-32% of workers may be absent at one month off work with 7% having long term work absence (over 6 months).
+32% of workers may be absent at one month off work with 7% having long-term work absence (over 6 months).

 What is inspiring is the results we see in clinic in people who have had back pain for a long time.
 I have examples of cases where people who have had pain for multiple years have been able to reduce their pain and return to normal function.

 Neuroscience has an increasing body of evidence that supports and helps us understand neuroplasticity.
-This is the brains ability to change, remap and reprogram.
+This is the brain’s ability to change, remap and reprogram.